 The Developer will engage a suitably qualified ecologist who will be responsible for a number of tasks related to bird and bat monitoring and management.
-The ecologist may choose to engage a sub-contractor that specialises in the operational phase bird and bat surveys, particularly relating to statistical analysis, modeling and carcass searches.
+The ecologist may choose to engage a sub-contractor that specialises in the bird and bat survey methodology below, particularly relating to statistical analysis, modeling and carcass searches.